elastic/kibana/x-pack/test/reporting/README.md

   4. After manually verifying the new reports in the `session` folder, copy them into [./functional/reports/baseline/](https://github.com/elastic/kibana/blob/master/x-pack/test/reporting/functional/reports/baseline)
   5. Create a new PR with the new snapshots in the baseline folder.

-*Note* Dashboard has some snapshot testing too, in `_dashboard_snapshots.js`.
+**Note:** Dashboard has some snapshot testing too, in `_dashboard_snapshots.js`.
 This test watches for a command line flag `--updateBaselines` which automates updating the baselines.
 Probably worthwhile to do some similar here in the long run.

   ### Adding a new BWC test